[Blog updated February 2020, with thanks to Dr. Andrew Peregrine for his suggestions.]

 What’s the risk of ticks and tickborne diseases in dogs in Ontario?

 The overall risk is quite low, but for Lyme disease in particular, it’s increasing every year.
 It’s difficult to find current active surveillance figures for tick numbers (i.e. tick dragging in targeted areas, as opposed to passive surveillance, which relies on people sending ticks in for identification).
 Not every tick carries disease, of course, but it’s reasonable to worry more if there are more ticks around.
-A recent Lyme map and canine risk assessment infographic from Ontario Animal Health Network can be found here.
+Click the links for a recent Lyme map and canine risk assessment infographic from Ontario Animal Health Network .

-In terms of overall tick numbers, this passive surveillance study only goes to 2014.
-While the numbers in Ontario weren’t skyrocketing over the reporting period, it’s clear that Ixodes scapularis is on the increase :
+In terms of overall tick numbers, this passive surveillance study of ticks (on people) only goes to 2014.
+While the numbers in Ontario weren’t skyrocketing over the reporting period, it’s clear that Ixodes scapularis was on the increase :

 The Pets and Ticks website, launched by Dr. Scott Weese in 2016, provides a lot of information for pet owners and veterinarians, as well as maps of ticks identified through passive surveillance.
 It’s important to be aware that the numbers are still quite small and artificially high prevalences might show up for an area if, for example, a local shelter imports a lot of dogs from tick-endemic areas.